|BEST RAIN BOOTS FOR HIKING||Outdoor Research Women’s Verglas Gaiters||Check Price||

 Most rain boots simply can’t offer enough cushioning or arch support for those with chronic foot conditions.
 Not this pair.
 Chaco

 A sturdy lace-up design lets you get a snug fit for maximum stability at the ankles, and a thick rubber sole offers traction and support.
-The best part of these women’s rain boots by Chaco, however, is the removable footbed.
+The best part of the Chaco women’s rain boots, however, is the removable footbed.
 Simply slide out the existing insoles and pop in your orthopedic inserts instead.
 For plantar fasciitis, look for insoles with a cupped heel and good arch support.
 Those with flat feet should seek out a structured neoprene insert, while people with high arches might prefer a cushy foam or gel.